 If walking this in mid-summer I would choose a non-lined boot as they breathe better.
 Probably the Inov8 RocFly G 390 boots.

 Bringing this combination of sleeping bag and down jacket is working well, as a more insulated bag would have been too warm on some nights.
 Layering my clothes to adjust for colder nights is proving successful too.
 I am a cold sleeper and like to be warm to sleep well, but easily overheat and sweat which is bad news long-term in a down sleeping bag.
 This why I wear merino wool clothing, as it controls my temperature well and absorbs sweat without smelling.

 Sleeping Bag Cover

 The Teko socks are very good.
 I am wearing them without liner socks and they are comfortable.
-They are keeping my feet relatively sweat free, which is allowing for the Goretex boots not breathing terribly well (like all waterproof boots).
+They are keeping my feet relatively sweat free, which is allowing for the Goretex boots not breathing terribly well in the heat (like all waterproof lined boots).
 The Teko socks are fine with liner socks, it’s just too warm at present for both pairs.